NicoNex/adam/README.md

 ## Endpoints
+All endpoints support the GET HTTP method except for the `/put` one that needs the request to be POST.

 ### /
 This endpoint lets you browse the directory tree adam is exposing.

 ### /put
-This endpoint let's you upload one or multiple files to a path specified in the URL.
+This endpoint lets you upload one or multiple files to a path specified in the URL.
 Eg:
 ```bash
 curl -F 'files[]=@file1.png' -F 'files[]=@file2.webm' 'http://localhost:8080/put/example/directory'